secretstartups/handbook/quality/quality-engineering/debugging-qa-test-failures/index.html.md

 These guidelines are intended to help you to investigate [end-to-end test](https://docs.gitlab.com/ee/development/testing_guide/end_to_end/index.html) pipeline failures so that they can be properly addressed.
 This will involve analyzing each failure and creating an issue to report it.
 It might also involve [fixing tests](#fixing-the-test), [putting them in quarantine](#quarantining-tests), or [reporting bugs in the application](#bug-in-the-application).

 The Pipeline triage [DRI](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) is responsible for analyzing and debugging test pipeline failures.
-Please refer to the [Quality Department pipeline triage rotation schedule](https://about.gitlab.com/handbook/engineering/quality/quality-engineering/oncall-rotation/#schedule) to know who the current DRI is.
+Please refer to the [DRI weekly rotation schedule](https://gitlab.com/gitlab-org/quality/pipeline-triage#dri-weekly-rotation-schedule) to know who the current DRIs are.

 ### General guidelines